cds-snc/platform-forms-client/public/static/content/en/sla.md

 - Handling support requests and inquiries during regular business hours (9am to 5pm Eastern Time).
 - Responding to API integration support within the [timelines provided](#service-response-time-and-contacts).
 - Ensuring data transfer to the client via email is able to support Protected A data or meet the same security requirements as other email-based data delivery options.
+- Ensuring data transfer to the client via the response database is able to support up to Protected B data.
 - Patching security vulnerabilities in a timely manner, where CDS determines the level of threat a security vulnerability possesses.
 Major vulnerabilities are patched as soon as possible but no more than a week after the root cause is found.
 External dependencies for code are subject to longer timelines.
 Any infrastructure-level patching is the responsibility of [Amazon Web Services (AWS)](https://aws.amazon.com/service-terms/).
 - Restoring the system to operation in case of any unplanned outages.
 - Alerting clients if GC Forms is inaccessible for whatever reasons as soon as CDS learns of this.
 See our real-time [Status page](https://status-statut.cds-snc.ca/history/gc-forms-formulaires-gc).